 So check out the guides in our Academy and take that first step on your journey today!

-Also be sure to throw us comment below!
+Also, be sure to throw us a comment below!
 We love to hear what you guys think and any other questions you might have!

 One of the quickest ways of progressing in any craft is knowing exactly what steps to take, and in which order to take them.
 With lock picking, this can be as simple as knowing which practice locks to focus on first.

 With every new practice lock you pick, you'll walk away with some new knowledge—a lesson taught through the tears and struggle of picking.

 The purpose of this little guide is to give you a progression of best practice locks to help you quickly learn lock picking.
 Locks that will not only give you the greatest lessons but do so in an order that will prepare you for the next practice lock on this list.